 The Campus Alert system at the University of Utah is a third-party hosted email and text messaging system for emergency communications.
-The University participates in two annual Campus Alert system tests (fall and spring).
-The Fall test is preceded by a sign-up campaign to ensure that new and returning students have the correct contact information in Campus Alert.
+The university participates in two annual Campus Alert system tests (fall and spring).
+The Fall test is preceded by an awareness campaign to ensure that new and returning students have the correct contact information in Campus Alert.
 The spring test is in conjunction with ShakeOut - the annual statewide earthquake exercise.